ConcernedCitizen2025/Project2025-Assistant/_questions/029-regulation-big-tech-digital-monopolies.md

 ---
 layout: question
-title: "Big Tech and Digital Monopolies"
+title: "Project 2025 on the Regulation of Big Tech Companies and Digital Monopolies"
+description: "Explore how Project 2025's proposed regulations on big tech companies and digital monopolies could impact free speech, competition, and national security."
 ---

-### *How does Project 2025 approach the regulation of big tech companies and digital monopolies?*

 # Project 2025 on the Regulation of Big Tech Companies and Digital Monopolies

+## *How does Project 2025 approach the regulation of big tech companies and digital monopolies?*

+**Introduction**

 Project 2025 presents a conservative framework for addressing the regulation of big tech companies and digital monopolies, reflecting concerns about the growing power of these entities and their impact on free speech, competition, and national security.
-The project suggests a series of regulatory changes aimed at curbing the influence of tech giants, promoting competition, and ensuring that digital platforms align with American values.
+The project suggests regulatory changes aimed at curbing the influence of tech giants, promoting competition, and ensuring that digital platforms align with American values.
 The underlying philosophy is that the concentration of power in the hands of a few dominant tech companies threatens both economic freedom and democratic governance.

 ### Regulating Content and Free Speech on Digital Platforms